pkolchanov/brr/readme.md

 # brr.h

 brr.h is a single-header application wrapper for software rendering apps.
-— No dependencies on GPU graphics APIs such as OpenGL or DirectX.
+* No dependencies on 3D graphics APIs such as OpenGL or DirectX.
-— A minimal API with two callbacks for frame rendering and event handling.
+* A minimal API with callbacks for frame rendering and event handling.
-— Supports macOS (Core Graphics), Linux (x11), and Windows (GDI).
+* Supports macOS (Core Graphics), Linux (x11), and Windows (GDI).

 ## Minimal example